AKHIL-CHILAPALLY/patientAssesment/README.md

 ## Overview
 This project automates the process of extracting structured patient information from scanned medical documents.
 It:
 - Detects and extracts text from predefined bounding boxes using OCR.
+- - Detects handwritten or printed numbers inside circles using computer vision.
 - Structures extracted data into JSON format.
-- Detects handwritten or printed numbers inside circles using computer vision.
 - Saves the processed data for further analysis.

 ---

 ## Features
+- **Bounding Box Detection**: Manually draw the region of interest bounding boxes and note the coordinates
 - **OCR-based Text Extraction**: Uses EasyOCR to extract text from images.
-- **Bounding Box Detection**: Uses predefined coordinates to extract relevant fields.
 - **Circle Detection for Numeric Inputs**: Uses OpenCV to detect and read circled values.
 - **JSON Structuring**: Outputs extracted data in a structured JSON format.
-- **Medical Data Analysis**: Processes patient records for further insights.

 ---